What is Professional Writing?

 Academic writing is largely about problematizing and exploring ideas.

 Professional writing is fundamentally transactional: usually if you are writing it is because you are trying to solve some kind of a problem.
 Your audience — the people you are writing to — probably need to do something in response to your writing.
 They may not be expecting your writing.
 They probably don’t want to read your writing.
 Your writing is interrupting their day.
 So, if you’re gonna bother them you need to make it worth their time: your work must be clear, substantive, properly attributed, and evidence based.

 Academic writers may communicate in long, complicated sentences and long paragraphs.
 It’s not unusual in professional-peer review journals, to see paragraphs that are 300 to 500+ words long.

 In contrast, professional and technical writing embraces simplicity, negative space, visual language, and simple sentence patterns.

 In terms of channel and media, professional and technical writers are more flexible, less convention-bound than academic writing.
 In other words, they are likely to be willing to move beyond traditional genres and alphabetical text to embrace the possibility of new media.

 Because professional and technical writers presume their audience — which they tend to call users rather than readers — are reading the text to understand how to do something or how something works, they generally keep the spotlight on the topic rather than the writer’s thoughts or feelings about the topic.

-Most often, in business and technical communication, indirect organization is employed when the writer is delivering bad news or anticipate an audience that is resistant to the main message and may require some persuasion.
+In contrast, an indirect approach to organization leads with relevant, attention-getting details that do not directly state the purpose of the document.
+Most often, in business and technical communication, indirect organization is employed when the writer is delivering bad news or anticipates an audience that is resistant to the main message and may require some persuasion.